git4rk/ApplicationServeronCloud/latestUpdates.md

 * Integrated miscellaneous service maintenance.

 ## February 19, 2016: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}
 * Added an option for clients with memory-intensive applications to "right-size" their environment with larger virtual machines.
-Clients can select the specific resource size of a given WebSphere Application Server component or single system up to 32 GB RAM virtual machines.
+Clients can select the resource size of a specific WebSphere Application Server component or single system up to 32 GB RAM virtual machines.
 * Upgraded the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} from 8.5.5.7 to 8.5.5.8
 * Addressed multiple vulnerabilities in IBM SDK Java Technology Edition that affect WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} that are commonly referred to as [SLOTH](https://www.ibm.com/support/docview.wss?uid=swg21977244){: new_window}.
 * Addressed a [Cross-site scripting](https://www.ibm.com/support/docview.wss?uid=swg21976337){: new_window} vulnerability that affects consumers of the OAuth provider output.